sasjs/server.sasjs.io/docs/settings.md

 ### ALLOWED_DOMAIN

 Prevent authentication from other domains by listing the primary domain here.
 This will reject cookies arriving from any other domain.
-Used only when `MODE=server`, and only for the web apps / authentication.
+Used only when `MODE=server`, and only relevant for SASjs Studio / SASjs Logon.

 Example:
 ```